ben44496/2021-spring-notes/211/211-instruction-manual/instruction-manual.md

 ### Instructions

-1. **Installing Docker:** Please use [this](https://docs.docker.com/get-docker/) link and follow the directions listed to install Docker.
+1. **Installing Docker:** Use [this](https://docs.docker.com/get-docker/) link and follow the directions listed to install Docker.
 Make sure you install the one for your OS.

     Once you have installed the application, start up Docker Desktop, as you may need to setup some settings.